ShaneCurcuru/mutualaidarlington.org/pods.md

   caption: "Photo: [**Kelly Sikkema / Unsplash**]"
 ---

-**Pods are hyperlocal text message groups or phone trees of you and your neighbors.** Since not everyone has access to online communication, neighborhood pods are how we reach more people.
+**Pods are hyperlocal text message groups or phone trees of you and your neighbors.** Since not everyone has access to online communication, neighborhood pods and other efforts below are how to connect and help your local neighbors.

+## Got Stuff To Share With Neighbors?
+Use Free Shelves!

+Volunteers in town are organizing [Neighborhood Free Shelves](https://www.freeshelves.org/) on their streets.
+Have stuff you don't need, but is too good to throw out?
+Looking for something useful, but can't afford it (or no time to shop)?
+Talk with your neighbors about setting up your own Free Shelves - a local version of the [popular Everything Is Free](https://mutualaidarlington.org/books/#little-free-libraries-and-book-swaps-in-town) [group on Facebook](https://www.facebook.com/groups/EIFArlingtonMA/)!

 ## Volunteer To Setup An Arlington Helps Pod